Overview

 The engineer was working when he heard an unusual, loud bang.
 He left his workplace to see what he instinctively thought had been a tyre blow-out.
 He saw me lying prostrate in the carriageway, then immediately dialled emergency services on 999; this was at 10:48 on 31st July 2015.
 The full police statement given by the engineer is shown further down this page.
 The precise location of the collision can be displayed in Google maps.

-I’d been hit by a Vauxhall car, which was driven a gentleman in his eighties named “Kenneth B”.
-He was driving at just under 40mph in a 40mph zone, there was no suggestion of him being speeding.
+I’d been hit by a Vauxhall Zafira car, which was driven a gentleman in his eighties named “Kenneth B”.
+He was driving at just under 40mph in a 40mph zone, there was no suggestion of him having exceeded the speed limit.
 I struck his windscreen with my head, then careered up onto the car roof before rolling off into the carriageway.
 A lady driving a BMW had been behind Kenneth, but didn’t see the incident.
 Despite having her car windows closed, she heard a large bang – again suspecting a tyre blow-out; she immediately pulled over to park behind the BT van.
 She then looked around and saw me lying in the carriageway, where I was unconscious, foaming at the mouth and bleeding from my right ear.
 She asked the engineer to call 999, he responded that he’d already done so.

 Emergency Services

-A passing ambulance taking an elderly person to hospital pulled over after seeing there’d been a road traffic collision.
+A passing ambulance taking an elderly person to hospital pulled over, after seeing there’d been a road traffic collision.
 The driver triaged me, then advised the emergency services to instigate an air ambulance, perhaps saving twenty minutes before a road ambulance may have arrived.

 Cheshire police instigated prosecution against Kenneth for driving without due care and attention.
-During the prosecution phase, Kenneth was hospitalised, and it was recorded that he would unlikely be discharged to home.
+During the prosecution phase Kenneth was hospitalised, and it was recorded that he would unlikely be discharged to home.
 The Crown Prosecution Service decided it wasn’t in the public interest to prosecute him and dropped all charges.
 Kenneth had already surrendered his driving licence and accepted entire responsibility for the collision.

 Police Statement by the BT Engineer